Typescript SDK

 3. Make sure the Client ID / Secret are pasted without leading or trailing spaces.

-How the callback works: The OAuth callback URL (/api/auth/oauth/<provider>/callback) is handled entirely by the WowSQL backend — your application does not need to send an API key on that URL.
-The backend exchanges the code for tokens, creates/updates the user record, and then redirects to your frontend_redirect_uri with the session tokens as query parameters.
+How the callback works: The OAuth callback URL (/auth/v1/oauth/<provider>/callback) is handled entirely by the WowSQL auth service — your application does not need to send an API key on that URL.
+The service exchanges the code for tokens, creates/updates the user record, and then redirects to your frontend_redirect_uri with the session tokens as query parameters.
 You only need to handle the final redirect in your frontend.

 // ── Step 1: Server-side — get the Google authorization URL ──────────────────